jadecobra/python_tdd_exercises/source/functions/index.rst

 .. meta::
-  :description: Learn Python functions with TDD: use def + pass, return, and explicit "return None".
-Discover that every function returns None by default (as if it has an invisible "return None"), that a return statement exits immediately (dead code after it never runs), and build constant functions that always return the exact same object.
-Practice bare "assert ... is None" and "is 'value'" inside tests; encounter real errors including "name 'w_pass' is not defined" (NameError), "TypeError: 'NoneType' object is not callable" when calling before defining, and AssertionError like "assert None is 0" or "assert 'the same thing' is None".
-Step-by-step RED/GREEN/REFACTOR with unittest and pytest-watcher.
+  :description: Learn Python functions with TDD in the functions project: write nested def + pass, bare return, and explicit return None inside pytest tests; see that every function returns None by default (as if it had an invisible return None); prove a return statement exits immediately so later lines are dead code; then write a constant function that always returns 'the same thing' and switch the assert from is None to ==.
+Encounter NameError name 'w_pass' is not defined, TypeError 'NoneType' object is not callable when calling before defining, and AssertionError cores like assert None is 0 and assert 'something' is None.
+RED/GREEN/REFACTOR with uv, pytest-watcher, and git.
 Part of Jacob Itegboje's Pumping Python series.
-  :keywords: Jacob Itegboje, Pumping Python, python functions for beginners, learn functions with TDD, def pass return python, functions return None by default, return statement exits immediately, constant function python, return None invisible, bare assert is None, NameError name 'w_pass' is not defined, TypeError NoneType object is not callable, AssertionError assert None is 0, what does a python function return, test function syntax unittest, red green refactor functions, python TDD def keyword, how to make a function python, constant functions always return the same, uv pytest-watcher functions project
+  :keywords: Jacob Itegboje, Pumping Python, python functions for beginners, learn functions with TDD, def pass return python, functions return None by default, return statement exits immediately, dead code after return, constant function python, return None invisible, bare assert is None, NameError name 'w_pass' is not defined, TypeError NoneType object is not callable, AssertionError assert None is 0, assert 'the same thing' is None, uv pytest-watcher functions project, test_functions.py nested functions

 .. include:: ../links.rst